andrewrk/genesis/README.md

  * `Debug`: slower, but contains useful information for reporting and fixing bugs.
 This is the default configuration.
- * `Release`: generates optimized code, but if the software crashes or misbehaves, it's really hard to figure out why.
+ * `Release`: generates optimized code, but if the software crashes or misbehaves, it is difficult to troubleshoot.

 To build in `Release` mode: